 THERE’S A CURIOUS LEARNER IN YOUR LIFE WHO WILL LOVE THIS.

-The Science Behind the Mishnah engages inquisitive minds with fascinating explanations of topics encountered in Mishnayos Berachos.
+The Science Behind the Mishnah engages inquisitive minds with fascinating explanations of scientific topics encountered in Mishnayos Berachos.

 FREE shipping!